 Implant Dentures: What Are The Benefits?

-- Stable, permanent restoration: implants will secure your denture so there is no fear of your teeth “falling out”.
+- Stable, permanent restoration: Implants will secure your denture so there is no fear of your teeth “falling out”.

 Dentures FAQs

 Your dentures will look, feel, and behave like natural teeth.
 However, in some cases you can tell that someone is wearing dentures.
 The way that patients with dentures speak and move their mouth is sometimes different and noticeable while wearing dentures.
-If teeth appear to be abnormally white, or a little bit too big or small for someone’s mouth, it may be a sign that they are wearing dentures.

 How many appointments do you need for a partial denture?